bjartwolf/Kebab/README.md

 # Exercises

-The box also comes with the [http://www.fsharpworkshop.com/](http://www.fsharpworkshop.com/) exercices in the ~/fsharpworkshop folder, not a part of the Little ML'er workshop, but an excellent workshop if you want to learn more about F#.
+The box also comes with the [http://www.fsharpworkshop.com/](http://www.fsharpworkshop.com/) exercises in the ~/fsharpworkshop folder, not a part of the Little ML'er workshop, but an excellent workshop if you want to learn more about F#.
 The Little ML'er focuses more on types and not so much on the other aspects of the language.

 ## Intro